Diegodsha/Find-your-hotel/README.md

 ### Usage

+- After cloning the [Square-api](https://github.com/Diegodsha/hotel-api) repo, modify de BASE_URL and change the path to the local server of your choose (e.g let's say you want to use the api in port 3001 [rails s -p 3001] BASE_URL = http://localhost:3001) located at src/API/EndPoint.js

 - From within the project directory run `npm start` to start a local server in your web browser.
 - Available Paths:
   - Visit `http://localhost:3000/` for Home view
   - Visit `http://localhost:3000/hotels` for hotels view
- - Visit `http://localhost:3000//hotels/details/:id` for hotel details view
+  - Visit `http://localhost:3000/hotels/details/:id` for hotel details view
   - Visit `http://localhost:3000/signup` for sign up form view
   - Visit `http://localhost:3000/signin` for sign in form view
   - Visit `http://localhost:3000/favourites` for favourite hotels view

 ### Testing (React-JEST)